Ziffixture/Roblox/FolderPerFeature.md

 --!strict
 ```
-The flow of a script follows this outline:
+The flow of a script largely follows this outline.
+Minor adjustments can be made to improve readability:

 #### Section 1
 1. Imports
 - Roblox services
-- Tooling
-- Features
-- Other
+- Tooling/Features/other
 2. Constants
 3. Variables